GabeScott/standard-works-vault/General Conference/1994 October - Solemn Assemblies.md

 President Hunter understands compassion, thankfulness, graciousness, charity, and gratitude towards individuals and towards mankind, and he has the saintly bearing of a prophet of God.
 He, in my estimation, is truly Christlike.

 More than forty years ago he was ordained as a new bishop in southern California.
-In his blessing, he was promised, “You shall be known as an honest, just and honorable bishop among the members of [your] ward—and in future years, these members will come to you with tears ... and thank you for your blessings, and your guiding hand, and the administration of the work you are now called upon to do” (quoted in Eleanor Knowles, Howard W. Hunter, Salt Lake City: Deseret Book Co., 1994, p.
+In his blessing he was promised, “You shall be known as an honest, just and honorable bishop among the members of \[your\] ward—and in future years, these members will come to you with tears … and thank you for your blessings, and your guiding hand, and the administration of the work you are now called upon to do” (quoted in Eleanor Knowles, *Howard W. Hunter* \[Salt Lake City: Deseret Book Co., 1994\], p.
 101).
 That blessing has proven true.

 In February 1950, Bishop Howard W. Hunter was called to be the new stake president of the Pasadena California Stake by Elders Stephen L Richards and Harold B. Lee.
 President Hunter not only served his stake members with distinction but assisted the expanding Church in many priesthood leadership assignments in welfare, education, and missionary opportunities, and he had a significant role in the building of the Los Angeles Temple.

 President Hunter’s leadership and strong moral values were recognized as a powerful influence in the Church organization, which he loves, and also in the Los Angeles civic community.

 The calling to the apostleship was issued to Brother Hunter by President David O. McKay in October 1959.
 On that occasion President McKay said to him, “The Lord has spoken.
-You are called to be one of his special witnesses, and tomorrow you will be sustained as a member of the Council of the Twelve” (Knowles, Howard W. Hunter, p.
+You are called to be one of his special witnesses, and tomorrow you will be sustained as a member of the Council of the Twelve” (quoted in Knowles, *Howard W. Hunter,* p.
 144).

-A prophet is one who knows by personal revelation from the Holy Ghost that Jesus Christ is the Son of God, for “the testimony of Jesus is the spirit of prophecy,” as the Prophet Joseph taught us (Rev. 19:10; see also Teachings of the Prophet Joseph Smith, p.
+A prophet is one who knows by personal revelation from the Holy Ghost that Jesus Christ is the Son of God, for “the testimony of Jesus is the spirit of prophecy,” as the Prophet Joseph taught us ([[Revelation 19.10|Rev. 19:10]]; see also *Teachings of the Prophet Joseph Smith,* p.
 119).
 Thus every prophet bears record of Jesus Christ.

 The sermons, writings, and teachings of him whom we have sustained this day attest that he is indeed a prophet and a special witness of our Lord and Savior.
 I quote from one of President Howard Hunter’s many public statements of testimony of our Lord and Savior that he has offered to the Church and to the world.
 President Hunter declared:

-“As one called and ordained to bear witness of the name of Jesus Christ to all the world, I testify ... that he lives.
+“As one called and ordained to bear witness of the name of Jesus Christ to all the world, I testify … that he lives.
 He has a glorified, immortal body of flesh and bones.
 He is the Only Begotten Son of the Father in the flesh.
 He is the Savior, the Light and Life of the world.
 Following his crucifixion and death, he appeared as a resurrected being to Mary, to Peter, to Paul, and to many others.
 He showed himself to the Nephites.
 He has shown himself to Joseph Smith, the boy prophet, and to many others in our dispensation.
-This is his church; he leads it today” (Ensign, May 1988, p.
+This is his church; he leads it today” (in Conference Report, Apr.
+1988, p.
+19; or *Ensign,* May 1988, p.
 17).

 So testified at that time President Hunter.
 And so I have the honor and privilege on this day to testify of President Hunter.
-With all my heart and every fiber of my body, I support, sustain, and express my love to President Howard W. Hunter as prophet, seer, and revelator and President of The Church of Jesus Christ of Latter-day Saints, and the noble men—President Gordon B. Hinckley and President Thomas S. Monson—who stand by his side in the First Presidency.
+With all my heart and every fiber of my body, I support, sustain, and express my love to President Howard W. Hunter as prophet, seer, and revelator and President of The Church of Jesus Christ of Latter-day Saints—and to the noble men, President Gordon B. Hinckley and President Thomas S. Monson, who stand by his side in the First Presidency.
 All are great men of God—faithful and fearless—who, as inspired servants of God, will lead the Church forward, on to greater heights and expansion throughout the world.

 I bear this testimony to you in the name of Jesus Christ, amen.